helidon-io/helidon/docs/se/config/advanced-configuration.md

 Sometimes you might want to create a single config tree from multiple sources but in a way that keeps the config from different sources in different subtrees.

-The config system lets you assign a prefix to all keys from a given source using the [`ConfigSources.prefixed`][configsources-prefixed] method.
+The config system lets you assign a prefix to all keys from a given source using the [`ConfigSources.prefixed`][configsources-pr] method.
 The following example shows two YAML files as config sources and the code to load each with a different prefix into a single `Config` tree:

 File `app.conf`